Skip to article frontmatterSkip to article content

 Update LaTeX Packages (for TeX Live)

-On macOS or Linux, you can update all of your LaTeX packages by running the following command in a terminal:
+You can update all of your LaTeX packages by running the following command in a terminal (or command prompt on Windows), if you already have the latest TeX Live distribution installed: